LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/encoding-characters.rst

 .. index:: ! bit, character encoding

 If you had microscope powerful enough to view the data stored on a computer's hard drive, or in its memory, you would see lots of 0s and 1s.
 Each such 0 and 1 is known as a **bit**.
 A bit is a unit of measurement, like a meter or a pound.
 Collections of computer data are measured in bits; every letter, image, and pixel you interact with on a computer is represented by bits.
-Your dog may weight 23 pounds, and a photo of her might be 3 me

- we work with more complex data when we program, including numbers and strings.
+We work with more complex data when we program, including numbers and strings.
 This section examines how such data is represented within a computer.

 Representing Numbers
 --------------------